 You can also set the numbers of posts and pages if you're using Juicer's Wordpress plugin.
 Please follow the instructions here.

-<ul> for each of your different feeds, in the location you want them showing up.
-Contact us if you have trouble setting this up.
+Please Contact us if you have trouble setting this up.

 First, click the "Moderate and Filter" panel in your Juicer dashboard, then click the "Moderated Posts" button.
 It's possible that your missing posts are in this area, which would be caused by Juicer's filtering tools that you have enabled.
 Disabling the corresponding filter feature, or clicking "Approve" while hovering over individual posts, should move these posts into your live feed.
 If you make changes to your filters, be sure to click "Save Your Filters".

 Another possibility is that a feature in the "Feed Settings" panel is hiding posts.
 Click this panel, then check whether the "Only show posts with videos" or "Only show posts with images" options are enabled.
 De-selecting these checkboxes will reveal any posts that are hidden this way.
 Please note that the "Only show posts with videos" setting will override the "Only show posts with images" setting.
 So, if both are selected, only video posts will be displayed.

 If your missing posts are posts from a personal Facebook page (even if they were shared by a business page), the issue likely relates to privacy settings within Facebook.
 The owners of personal Facebook pages typically have at least one privacy setting enabled on their account, which will restrict their posts from a service like Juicer.
 Even if that user were to remove their privacy settings, the Facebook API still tends to restrict posts from personal pages.
 It's unlikely you will be able to display posts from personal pages.

 If your missing posts are from any other source, and the posts are not in your moderation queue, the cause is likely one of the following issues: